morleym/furtive-handbook/docs/basics.md

 ## Considerations

-Here, I will call out some common & important notes to keep in mind for different people involved in esports projects.
+Here, I will call out some common & important notes to keep in mind for different stakeholders.

-I've decided to focus on **Competitors & Comp Ops** and **Broadcast**.

 ### Competitors & Competitive Ops

-Competitors & Comp Ops overlap enough on format-related strengths & weaknesses that I've grouped them together here.
+Competitors & Comp Ops overlap enough on format-related concerns that I've grouped them together here.
 Comp Ops, in an ideal world, exists to facilitate an excellent competitor experience while keeping everything running smoothly for broadcast & other stakeholders.
 That being the case, Comp Ops' considerations are largely driven by how competitors feel & behave in different formats.
-The items I list for them in each format usually relate to the competitor experience and the logistics for operating that foramt.
+The items I list for them in each format usually relate to the competitor experience and the logistics for operating that format.

 ### Broadcast

 Broadcast tells the story of the competition to the world.
-That being the case, Broadcast considerations are largely driven by what stories can be told, and how they can be told.
+That being the case, Broadcast considerations are largely driven by what stories can be told and how they can be told.
 The items I list for them relate to predictability in a format, typical storylines, and potential pitfalls.